 Make a bouquet of crystal flowers this Spring or for Mother’s Day!
 This crystal flowers science experiment is easy and fun to do at home or in the classroom.
 We have enjoyed growing borax crystals for numerous holidays and themes.
 These pipe cleaner flowers are perfect to add to your spring science activities.
 Growing crystals is awesome science for kids!

 These fun crystal flowers are so pretty to make for spring science!
-Growing borax crystals is definitely a classic science experiment that you must try with your kids!
-Make something fun with a flower theme this spring.
-We have lots of fun Mother’s Day gifts kids can make for you to try!
-Let’s learn how to make borax crystals using pipe cleaners as the base.
-Just a few simple ingredients and you can grow your own crystals easily.
+Growing borax crystals is definitely a classic science experiment that you must try with your kids.
+We have lots of fun Mother’s Day gifts kids can make!

 It is fun to observe chemical reactions for kids!
 Since you are dealing with hot water, my son watched the process while I measured the solution and stirred.
 Borax is also a chemical powder and is best used by an adult for safety.
 An older child might be able to help a little more!